Mixed Courts of Egypt: Conclusion

 The years 1926 to 1937 were years of great change.
 As the period drew to a close the final chapter in the history of the Mixed Courts began.
 In the 1920s they had seemed set to endure forever, but by the 1930s rapid and radical political change had sounded a warning note.
-In many ways the Mixed Courts had themselves encouraged the critical analysis, close reasoning, and scholarly research that had led to an educated elite of lawyers in Egypt.
+In a number of ways the Mixed Courts had themselves encouraged the critical analysis, close reasoning, and scholarly research that had led to an educated elite of lawyers in Egypt.
 Those trained in law were at the front of nationalism, and in a way the Mixed Courts encouraged the very freedom of thought, independence of action, and respect for a national and sovereign rule of law which fostered much of the moderate nationalist opinion.
 By 1937 the merger of the Mixed Courts was agreed, by 1949 it was taking place.

 In essence, this was true culmination of the 1875 reforms.
 From the beginnings of the Mixed Courts in 1875, to the Native Courts in 1883, and the Montreux Convention reforms in 1937, the various jurisdictions of the Egyptian legal system drew closer together, while at the same time foreign consular jurisdiction lessened.
 Finally, the whole of Egypt's legal system became unified in 1956.
 The Mixed Courts paved the way for this to happen by the gradual cycle of reform, development and reform.
 The fusion of the Mixed and Native Courts provided an up-to-date and solid system.

 The Mixed Courts established the rule of law in Egypt, developed a truly Egyptian court system and were the base on which the post-war Egyptian legal system rests.
 Their direct influence has waned and receded, but without their existence and work between 1875 and 1949, and without their conscientious and dedicated development and operation, the Egyptian legal system after the Second World War and until the present day would be quite different.